gilad-teller/ApplicationInsightsTelemetryEnhancer/README.md

 - Add request and response body to Application Insights Dependency Telemetry.
 You will see the body of every API call your app makes to external APIs.

 ## ASP.Net support
-Only .Net Core 2.2 and .Net Core 3.1 are currently supported
+Only .Net Core 2.2 .Net Core 3.1 and .Net 5.0 are currently supported

 ## Installing
 ### You can search for this package in the Package Manager UI in Visual Studio, or see other installation instructions here: